 Location: Homes in the same neighborhood typically follow the same market trends.
 Comparing your home to another in the same neighborhood is a good start, but comparing it to homes on the same street or block is even better.

 Date of sale: It varies by location, but housing markets can see a ton of fluctuation in a short time period.
 It‘s best to use the most recent sales data available.

 Home build: Look for homes with similar architectural styles, numbers of bathrooms and bedrooms, square footage, and other basics.

 Features and upgrades: Remodeled bathrooms and kitchens can raise a home’s price, and so can less flashy upgrades like a new roof or HVAC system.
 Be sure to look for similar bells and whistles.

 Sale types: Homes that are sold as short sales or foreclosures are often in distress or sold at a lower price than they’d receive from a more typical sale.
 These homes are not as useful for comparisons.

 When you call Justin Johnson you will reach him almost every time.
-Justin specializes in listing homes for sale often (equity) traditional sales, short sales, foreclosures, probate and divorce sales h....
+Justin specializes in listing homes for sale often traditional sales, short sales, foreclosures, probate and divorce sales he also sp....

 Latest Blog Posts